 Become an ally to our local pollinator species and natural infrastructure that provide invaluable ecological services to our watershed communities and beyond.
-We hope you will consider supporting the No-Mow May campaign and allowing early spring wildflowers to provide resting places and sources of food to our pollinator species.
-We look forward to seeing fields of bright colourful wildflowers across the yards across the Petitcodiac watershed, with busy Monarch butterflies and honeybees enjoying the spring and inspiring us all to find the beauty in the now.
+We thank you for supporting the No-Mow May campaign and allowing early spring wildflowers to provide resting places and sources of food for our pollinator species.
+We appreciated seeing fields of bright colourful wildflowers in yards across the Petitcodiac watershed, with busy Monarch butterflies and honeybees enjoying the spring and ouselves knowing that we have helped them to survive.

 Halbritter, D. A., Daniels, J. C., Whitaker, D. C., & Huang, L. (2015).
 Reducing mowing